Being a new Mumma can be tough and one of the things that can make it even more tricky is getting breastfeeding right and the worry about supply etc.

 Using a food processor cream together the butter and sugar (Speed 4, 10 seconds)

-Add in the vanilla, cinnamon., salt and yeast and mix again to combine (Speed 4, 6 seconds)
+Add in the vanilla, cinnamon, salt, yeast and baking powder and mix again to combine (Speed 4, 6 seconds)

 Drop the pitted dates one at a time onto spinning blades through the chute at the top, then process until dates are finely chopped (speed 4 whilst adding dates, then up to speed 7 for about 10-15 seconds)